 The move towards off-site, cloud-based computing has inspired a shift away from perpetual licensing models.
 In its place, software-as-a-service (SaaS) licensing options have risen to fill the void.

 SaaS licensing takes a different view of software purchases.
 Rather than selling applications as products, vendors retain complete ownership of the software and instead sell their customers permission to access and use the applications as an ongoing service.
-In these models, regular maintenance, support, repairs, and updates are generally included in the subscription price, but the vendor retains the right to make changes to the software and user access at any time, as outlined in the end user license agreement (EULA).
+In these models, regular maintenance, support, repairs, and updates are typically included in the subscription price, but the vendor retains the right to make changes to the software and user access at any time, as outlined in the end user license agreement (EULA).

 SaaS software models generally fall into one of two categories: subscription licenses and annual licenses.